rsksmart/devportal-1.0/kb/get-crypto-on-rsk/cryptocurrency-vs-token.md

 - Fees (or gas) are always paid for in the cryptocurrency, and therefore when transferring tokens, you will still need some cryptocurrency in the same account.

 > Note that when talking about tokens, you will see the terms ERC-20 as well as EIP-20.
 These are both **the same**.
 At the outset, the process for defining standards for Ethereum, and Ethereum-compatible networks, was called “Ethereum Request for Comment”.
 This process has since been refined and renamed to “Ethereum Improvement Proposal”.

+> Be sure to check out our next article in this series, about how to get the RSK cryptocurrency, RBTC, by using the PowPeg: [How to get RBTC using RSK’s built in PowPeg](/kb/get-crypto-on-rsk/powpeg-btc-rbtc/)